Masiutivka: Russian invasion of Ukraine

 At the beginning of the Russian invasion of Ukraine, Masiutivka was occupied by Russian troops in their initial advance into Ukraine.
 The outskirts of the village were likely retaken after the successful 2022 Kharkiv counteroffensive by Ukraine, which pushed Russian forces to the Oskil river bordering the village.
 On 12 November 2022, the village was referred to as being defended by Ukrainian forces, meaning it was recaptured on a prior unspecified date, which was further supported by an update to DeepStateMap.Live on 20 November claiming the same thing.

 On 13 and 25 April 2023, attacks against the village increased from Russian forces, which would become an offensive on 10 May, but would turn out to be unsuccessful.
 Undeterred, Russian forces carried out airstrikes on the village the following day, and would attempt to take the village again on 14 and 15 May, which would ultimately be successful.

 On 17 July 2023, Russian forces would attempt to further their advances from the village and attempt to cross the Oskil.
 While the Ukrainian General Staff reported that the offensive was unsuccessful, a Russian milblogger claimed that the offensive captured 1–2 km of land in this direction.
 This claim would be supported by other milbloggers and the Russian Ministry of Defense two days later on 19 July.

+Demographics

+As of the 2001 Ukrainian census, Masiutivka had a population of 22 inhabitants.
+13 inhabitants spoke Ukrainian as their primary language, while 9 spoke Russian.